OliverMount/PopulationResponseCurve/README.md

 1. git clone the repository to a local folder in your computer

-2. Change into the 'scripts' folder and set the following paths in the 	'pop_decoding.py' file:
+2. Change into the `scripts` folder and set the following paths in the 	`pop_decoding.py` file:

 	a. data_path: This is the path where the preprocessed calcium data is stored.
-	b. pval_pref_path: Path to the CSV files where the p-values of the tuned and untuned neurons, as well as the preferred direction of each neuron, are stored."
+	b. pval_pref_path: Path to the CSV files where the p-values of the tuned and untuned neurons, as well as the preferred direction of each neuron, are stored.
+If you need to now how to create csv files of pvalues and pref.dir, please refer to the R file PrefDirection.R

 	In our case, the csv file is in the following format